noahwseo/noahwseo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 After earning his Ph.D., Wonjin began working in a clinical psychology lab at the University of Victoria.
 As a psychometrician, he is dedicated to creating well-validated questionnaires and enhancing the validity of existing tools.
-Currently, he is planning to pursue another Ph.D. to realize his dream of becoming a licensed clinical psychologist. <br><br>
+Currently, he is planning to pursue another Ph.D. to realize his dream of becoming a licensed clinical psychologist. <br>
 {style="text-align: justify;"}